LHNCBC/CDE/CONSIDER/readme.md

 - Study Design
 - Case Report Forms
 - Data Dictionary
+- Data De-identification
+- Choice of a Data Sharing Platform

 # Examples

 The document aims to provide examples (with URL links) to studies that demostrate a positive examples.
-In some cases, examples of challenges with study data are also provided.
+In some cases, examples of challenges.

+# Views

+Full: the full checklist with detailed descirptions, and positive and challenging examples when available
+Brief: List of checklist items

 # Feedback
 We welcome feedback to any checklist item at craig.mayer2 ‘at’ nih.gov